-Module code 01-01-03-AtPhy Module title Atmospheric Physics Responsible for the Prof. Dr. John P. Burrows module, lecturers Type of module Compulsory for MSc Environmental Physics Programs using the Compulsory for MSc Space Sciences and Technologies module Compulsory for MSc Space Engineering II Compulsory elective for MSc Physik Compulsory elective for MSc Physical Geography: Environmental History Compulsory elective for MSC Physical Geography.
-Environmental history Content-related prior knowledge or skills No formal requirements Learning contents The origin of the solar system and the earth's atmosphere; the evolving atmospheric composition; the physical parameters determining conditions in the atmosphere (e.g. temperature, pressure, and vorticity); the laws describing electromagnetic radiation; the interaction between electromagnetic radiation and matter (absorption emission and scattering); atmospheric radiative transport; radiation balance, climate change; atmospheric thermodynamics and hydrological cycle; aerosols and cloud physics; an introduction into atmospheric dynamics (kinematics, circulation etc.) 610.)
-Learning outcomes/ An adequate understanding of the fundamentals of atmospheric physics. competencies/ This addresses a) gaining an understanding the laws of physics, which targeted competencies determine the behaviour of the earth system comprising the sun the atmosphere and earth surface, b) learning the ability to apply the laws of physics to calculate parameters and forecast conditions in the atmosphere. physics to calculate parameters and forecast conditions in the atmosphere.
-This knowledge is required for subsequent advanced courses in the M.Sc. programmes.
-In later life, these learning outcomes are essential for undertaking a) research in atmospheric, environmental and climate science Earth observation and remote sensing form ground based ship, aircraft and space based instrumentation, b) employment in earth observation, earth science, meteorology, industry, governmental and space agencies.
-Semester weekly hours 4 SWH / 2x lecture (L) + 2x example classes (EC) (SWH) · · · · · · · · · · · · · · · · · · · Workload / 6 CP, 180 h credit points • presence (L + EC): 56 h (4 SWH x 14 weeks) preparation, learning + examples: 56 h (4 SWH x 14 weeks) preparation for exam: 68 h preparation for exam: 68 n Language of instruction English Frequency Winter semester, yearly Duration 1 semester / winter semester (1st academic year)
+Module code 01-01-03-AtPhy Module title Atmospheric Physics Responsible for the module, lecturers Prof. Dr. John P. Burrows Type of module Compulsory for MSc Environmental Physics Programs using the module Compulsory for MSc Space Sciences and Technologies Compulsory for MSc Space Engineering II Compulsory elective for MSc Physik Compulsory elective for MSc Physical Geography: Environmental History Content-related prior knowledge or skills No formal requirements Learning contents The origin of the solar system and the earth's atmosphere; the physical parameters, which determine the conditions in the atmosphere (e.g. temperature, pressure, and vorticity); the physical laws, which describe electromagnetic radiation; the interaction between electromagnetic radiation and matter (absorption, emission and scattering); atmospheric radiative transport; radiation balance, climate change; atmospheric thermodynamics and the hydrological cycle; aerosols and cloud physics; an introduction into atmospheric dynamics (kinematics, circulation etc.) Learning outcomes/ competencies/ targeted competencies An adequate understanding of the fundamentals of atmospheric physics.
+This addresses a) gaining an understanding of the laws of physics, which determine the behaviour of the earth system, which comprises the sun, the atmosphere and earth surface, b) learning the ability to apply the laws of physics to calculate parameters and forecast conditions in the atmosphere.
+This knowledge is required for subsequent advanced courses in the M.Sc. programme.
+These learning outcomes provide essential knowledge required for success in the following areas: a) research in the atmospheric, environmental and climate sciences meteorology, earth observation and remote sensing from ground based ship, aircraft and space based instrumentation, b) employment in earth observation, meteorology, and education by industry, governmental and space agencies.
+Semester weekly hours (SWH) 4 SWH / 2x lecture (L) + 2x example classes (EC) Workload / credit points 6 CP, 180 h presence (L + EC): 56 h (4 SWH x 14 weeks) preparation, learning + examples: 56 h (4 SWH x 14 weeks) preparation for exam: 68 h Language of instruction English Frequency Winter semester, yearly Duration 1 semester / winter semester (1st academic year)